eloqdata/eloq-website/docs/monosql-deployment-aws.md

 ---
-title: Quick Start Guide for MonoSQL
+title: Deploy MonoSQL Using Auto Scaling Group
-summary: Deploying MonoSQL on AWS using AWS Network Load Balancer and Auto Scaling Group.
-aliases: ['cn/monosql/mono-deployment-aws']
-sidebar_position: 2
 ---

-# Quick Start Guide for MonoSQL
+# Deploy MonoSQL Using Auto Scaling Group

 This document describes how to deploy MonoSQL on AWS.
 For more information about MonoSQL, please refer to the [MonoSQL Introduction](./monosql-introduction.md)

 ## Deployment prepare